Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of

 Experiments~\cite{paul2021deep} suggest that the GraNd score (Eq.~\ref{eq:grand}) can be well approximated by EL2N score (Eq.~\ref{eq:el2n}) for efficient data pruning.

 \paragraph{Technical Details}

-\cite{xia2024less} proposes to find the most influential training data that resemble the testing set the most via low-rank gradient similarity search. \cite{tan2024data} introduces the moving-one-sample-out (MoSo) by pinpointing the least informative samples via gradient-based influence assessment.
-To avoid the costly retraining procedure by iteratively moving one sample out, a gradient-based approximator is proposed to select samples whose gradients are consistently aligned with the average gradients of the entire training set
+\cite{xia2024less} propose to find the most influential training data that resemble the testing set the most via low-rank gradient similarity search. \cite{tan2024data} introduce the moving-one-sample-out (MoSo) by pinpointing the least informative samples via gradient-based influence assessment.
+To avoid the costly retraining procedure by iteratively moving one sample out, a gradient-based approximator is proposed to select samples whose gradients are consistently aligned with the average gradients of the entire training set.

-For the detailed definition of distance measure of Eq.~\ref{eq:graddist}, \cite{everaert2023gio} exploits the KL-divergence to measure the difference between the selected subset and the testing set.
-Note that here the objective is to approach the distribution of the testing set rather than the entire training set. \cite{killamsetty2021grad} speeds up the gradient matching between the selected dataset and the validation set via an orthogonal matching pursuit algorithm. \cite{lin2024dataefficientfinetuningllmbasedrecommendation} applies gradient-based influence scores on recommendation datasets for effective LLM instruction tuning. \cite{schioppa2021scalinginfluencefunctions} chooses a different way~\cite{Arnoldi1951ThePO} to accelerate the computation of the inverse Hessian matrix in Eq.~\ref{eq:gradienttaylor} and successfully scales up the influence scoring for LLMs with several hundreds of millions of parameters. \cite{grosse2023studyinglargelanguagemodel} uses the influence functions to study the generalization properties of LLMs To scale up influence functions for LLMs up to 52 billions, an approximation technique via Eigenvalue-corrected Kronecker-Factored Approximate Curvature (EK-FAC)~\cite{george2021fastapproximatenaturalgradient} to efficiently find the most influential samples to the pre-trained LLMs over maths and programming abilities, cross-lingual generalization, and role-playing behavior. \cite{zhao2021datasetcondensationgradientmatching} condenses the datasets into small informative synthetic samples where the gradients of the model on the synthetic data are matching those on the real data of the entire training set.
+For the detailed definition of distance measure of Eq.~\ref{eq:graddist}, \cite{everaert2023gio} exploit the KL-divergence to measure the difference between the selected subset and the testing set.
+Note that here the objective is to approach the distribution of the testing set rather than the entire training set. \cite{killamsetty2021grad} speed up the gradient matching between the selected dataset and the validation set via an orthogonal matching pursuit algorithm. \cite{lin2024dataefficientfinetuningllmbasedrecommendation} apply gradient-based influence scores on recommendation datasets for effective LLM instruction tuning. \cite{schioppa2021scalinginfluencefunctions} choose a different way~\cite{Arnoldi1951ThePO} to accelerate the computation of the inverse Hessian matrix in Eq.~\ref{eq:gradienttaylor} and successfully scales up the influence scoring for LLMs with several hundreds of millions of parameters. \cite{grosse2023studyinglargelanguagemodel} use the influence functions to study the generalization properties of LLMs To scale up influence functions for LLMs up to 52 billions, an approximation technique via Eigenvalue-corrected Kronecker-Factored Approximate Curvature (EK-FAC)~\cite{george2021fastapproximatenaturalgradient} to efficiently find the most influential samples to the pre-trained LLMs over maths and programming abilities, cross-lingual generalization, and role-playing behavior. \cite{zhao2021datasetcondensationgradientmatching} condense the datasets into small informative synthetic samples where the gradients of the model on the synthetic data are matching those on the real data of the entire training set.